 "Thirty-two and still growing up now; who you are is not what you did," she sang softly, adding: "You're still an innocent."

 She then appeared from the audience to skip offstage.

 But the evening wasn't just the Swift-West show: Lady Gaga was the night's top winner, snatching trophies including best female video.
 She was also the most outrageously dressed _ and that's saying something, giving Katy Perry's barely there outfit and Ke$ha's garbage bag-dress

 Gaga accepted her video of the year award with an outfit sure to anger PETA: a dress and chapeau made of what seemed to be cuts of raw beef, including a meat purse.
 It was one of her three zany outfits of the evening: she arrived at the awards in a spectacular outfit by the late Alexander McQueen: A Victorian-inspired gown and a Mohawk feather headdress atop a long white wig, with monstrous stilettos that made her look as she was on stilts.
 Later, she changed into a black dress so overflowing she needed help to get onstage to accept on of her trophies.

-Cher — an over-the-top diva from a different era — gave Gaga her best-video award and noted she had been raising eyebrows when Lady Gaga “was still Baby Gaga.”
+Cher _ an over-the-top diva from a different era _ gave Gaga her best-video award and noted she had been raising eyebrows while Lady Gaga "was still Baby Gaga."

-Gaga was teary-eyed during her victories, and sang the title of her new album as she accepted the last award: “Born This Way.”
+Gaga was teary-eyed, and sang the title of her new album as she accepted the last award: "Born This Way."

-There were few other highlights, despite performances from the likes of Usher, Eminem and Rihanna, Justin Bieber and Linkin Park, as well as appearances by Nicki Minaj and the cast of MTV’s own “Jersey Shore.”
+Compared to the pathos of Swift and West, and Gaga being Gaga, there were few other highlights, despite performances from Usher, Eminem and Rihanna, Justin Bieber and Linkin Park, and appearances by Nicki Minaj and the cast of MTV's own "Jersey Shore."